Reds vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in seven games in a row.
-During his last 10 outings he is hitting .200 with three doubles, nine walks and three RBI.
+- Betts takes a seven-game streak with at least one hit into this one.
+In his last 10 games he is batting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games